-

 Yes, plants need light after transplanting to continue to grow and develop.
 Light is the driver of photosynthesis, the process by which plants convert light energy into chemical energy, which is used to fuel growth and development.
 Without light, the plant cannot produce the energy it needs to grow.

 Autoflowering plants typically have a shorter life cycle and do not require as much attention as regular cannabis plants.
-However, autoflowers are still subject to the same problems that require transplanting.
-If you notice that the plant is outgrowing its container or showing signs of stress, it’s still a good idea to transplant it to a larger container.
+However, autoflowers are still subject to the same problems that need transplanting.
+If you notice that the plant is outgrowing its container or showing signs of stress, transplanting it to a larger container is still a good idea.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.